 Apart from meeting the general requirements, you must also prove that you:

 - have a medical condition that needs private consultation or treatment in the UK

-- have made or paid for arrangements for consultations or treatment
+- have made arrangements for consultations or treatment

 - are not a danger to public health if you are suffering from an infectious disease, such as leprosy